Skip to content

 }

-Here "block/cube_all" and "blocks/stone_andesite" are both resource locations.
+Here "block/cube_all" and "blocks/stone_andesite" are both Resource Locations.
 So you might think the texture is located in assets/minecraft/blocks/stone_andesite, but that is not the case.
 The real path is assets/minecraft/textures/blocks/stone_andesite.png.
 The reason for that is that minecraft knows it should point to a texture and prepends textures/ and appends .png to the path.
 It's similar for "parent": "block/cube_all" except it points to another model.

 Other uses